 Dyeing is a craft and a science.
 There will be a learning curve and many nuances that affect the outcome.
 Be advised - we do not guarantee the result you end up with will be exactly what you want.
 Dye lots vary.
 This applies to ALL dyes.
 If you are not sure about which dye to use after reading our descriptions, give us a call or send us a message!
 We are here to help!
 However, in the end, you should still test because many situations are unique.
 Keep in mind too that color is in the eye of the beholder - we do not offer color matching services, nor can we (or any dye seller) guarantee that the color you see on your monitor will be the color you get on your fabric.
 There is no guarantee that the same dye will be the same on all your fabrics.
 Different materials take dyes differently.
 Different dyeing methods can and do produce different results, even with the same color.
 Questions?
 Please ask!
 We want to help!

-No matter which colors are used, one needs to read the directions carefully, follow them step by step, and test first when the results are more critical.
+No matter which colors you used, read the directions for your specific dyeing method carefully, follow them step by step, and test first when the results are more critical.
 The color, evenness (or lack thereof), and the total effect produced depend on many factors that you control.
 Here are some things to consider:

 * The look of the powder (or liquid) does not indicate the final color!
 The the color of the dye powder or the liquefied dye may be VERY different than the actual color that will manifest on your fabric.
 You must test the dye to see the final color (sprinkling liquid or powdered dye on paper or fabric is not a test - you will need to go through the steps).

 * Amount of dye used, for example, Fuchsia can vary from a light pink to a dark Magenta just by varying the quantity of dye used.
 Some dye lots may be denser than others due to manufacturing conditions so more or less dye may be needed to get the same shade.